bwbecker/localpr.ca/content/basics/overview.md

 Local Proportional Represenation (LPR):

-- Combines 4-7 existing ridings into a region
+- Groups 4-7 existing ridings into a region
 - The region as a whole elects MPs to represent them
 - LPR guarantees that each riding will have its own MP